14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Meagan spoke of the importance of Empathy on design.
 How to consider the user feelings when designing something.

-> Make sure to get close to your users and use it as an ongoing part of your process.
+> "Make sure to get close to your users and use it as an ongoing part of your process."

 Real human needs are the most valuable constraint we have.